By: Sean Wells

 What did you suggest for warm ups on race day?

 The suggestion was that Brayden cut his warm ups significantly down – he tried it and ran faster times!
 The suggestion was to cut his warm up by 1/3rd.
-The warm up activities he does are banded good mornings, banded hamstring curls, glute bridges banded and then a few starts out of blocks, over strides and then go run the race.
+Warm up activities Brayden does are banded good mornings, banded hamstring curls, glute bridges banded and then a few starts out of blocks, over strides and then go run the race.

 Why did you train on race day and before race day?